CM Punjab Laptop Scheme 2025/2026 Online Registration: Complete Guide and Updates

 Step 3: Fill in the Application Form (Personal, Academic, and Program Details)

-Log in and add your full name, father’s name, date of birth, domicile info, current enrollment (university/college name, program, semester), and marks from last exam.
+Log in and add your full name, father’s name, date of birth, domicile info, current enrollment (university/college name, program, semester), and marks from the last exam.

 Step 4: Upload Documents and submit them.